Busch-Jaeger/node-free-at-home/docs/Getting-started.md

 Next, take a look at the `main.js` file in the `src` directory of the example.
 This is the full addon code:

-- Notice that this example uses the `free-at-home` library.
+- Notice that this example uses the `@busch-jaeger/free-at-home` library.
 This library is provided for addons and does the heavy lifting of communicating with the System Access Point and provides a convenient TypeScript API for this.